aneveux/kata-rpg/CONTRIBUTING.md

 # Contributing Guide

-- Contributing to this project is fairly easy.
-This document shows you how to get started
+Contributing to this project is fairly easy.
+This document shows you how to get started.

 ## General